julyfun/how-to/softwares-and-tools/clash/use-clash-on-remote-linux-using-pure-cli.md

 ---
-title: Use clash on remote linux, using pure cli
+title: "Use clash on remote linux, using pure cli"
 date: 2024-07-29 01:21:57
 tags: []
 ---